mvp-express/roray-ffm-utils/docs/guide.md

 ---

-By following this guide, you can leverage `roray-ffm-utils` to build high-throughput, low-latency, GC-free pipelines on top of Java's Foreign Function & Memory API.
+By following this guide, you can leverage `roray-ffm` to build high-throughput, low-latency, GC-free pipelines on top of Java's Foreign Function & Memory API.

 ---

 ## FFM Function Utilities

-The `express.mvp.roray.utils.functions` package provides zero-overhead utilities for calling native functions via Java's Foreign Function & Memory API.
+The `express.mvp.roray.ffm.functions` package provides zero-overhead utilities for calling native functions via Java's Foreign Function & Memory API.

 > **Platform:** Linux x86_64 and ARM64 (LP64 data model only).
 These utilities are NOT compatible with Windows or 32-bit systems.